 Appropriate means of mitigating the risk of COVID-19 transmission for the university community requires all employees, students and visitors to:

 - Wear face coverings or masks while on campus in public environments where social-distancing measures are difficult to maintain and at all times indoors with limited exceptions.
-Check here for the latest face covering requirements.

 - Practice frequent hand-washing hygiene and respiratory etiquette.